finnigar/finnigar/README.md

       * However, there are many interesting themes that GitHub allows you to use by incorporating something known as Jekyll into their site.
       * **You do not need to know anything about Jekyll to do this step.**
       * If you would like to change the theme:
-        * If you are not already there, click on the Settings tab.
-        * Scroll down until you reach the GitHub Pages (if you are not already there from Step 3).
+        * Return to the setting for GitHub Pages in Settings.
-        * Look for the heading that says "Theme chooser", and click "Change theme"
+        * Look for the heading "Theme chooser", and click "Change theme."
         ![theme chooser](https://user-images.githubusercontent.com/57049086/67644808-c5740580-f8f2-11e9-89b0-2d07681e55ca.JPG)
-        * You will be redirected to a place where you can choose a theme from a variety of options
+        * You will be redirected to a site where you can choose a theme from a variety of options.
-        * Click on the theme you wish to apply to your site
+        * Click on the theme you wish to apply to your site, and apply it.
-        * Click "Apply theme"
-   Your site should now have the theme you chose on it. **Note that it may take a few minutes for your theme to apply.
-If you click on your site and it has not applied the theme, try refreshing the site.**
+   Your site should now have the theme you chose on it. **Note that it may take a few minutes for your theme to apply.**

      * If you would like to edit the title of your page
        * Navigate back to your home repository where your files are located on GitHub.